 Specify the criteria for sales-qualified leads

-You have to decide what elements add value to lead conversion or what attributes recommend it’s good to disqualify leads.
+You have to decide which elements add value to lead conversion, or which attributes indicate it’s good to disqualify leads.

-In lead scoring, your B2B firm should give priority to budget and business size, whereas local businesses will concentrate on geographical data.
+In lead scoring, your B2B firm should prioritize budget and business size, whereas local businesses should focus on geographic data.

 Don’t ignore the conversion process

-You can determine how near a lead is to conversion when you examine their behavior.
+You can determine how close a lead is to conversion by examining their behavior.

 Allocate points to each attribute and action